Rapid Assessment of Avoidable Blindness (RAAB)

 - RAAB data allows governments and NGOs to plan and evaluate locally-relevant eye health programmes

 - RAAB provides much of the data used to estimate global and regional prevalence and causes of vision impairment.
-RAAB contributed 46% of data for vision impairment and 61% of data for the causes of vision impairment to the latest Global Burden of Disease Study for vision impairment.
+RAAB contributed 46% of data for vision impairment and 61% of data for the causes of vision impairment to the 2021 Global Burden of Disease Studies (1,2) for vision impairment.
 This data informs the IAPB Vision Atlas and has a direct impact on policy, for instance informing the first United Nations’ resolution on vision

-- RAAB generates key data to track progress towards WHO global eye health targets: effective refractive error coverage (eREC) and effective cataractsurgical coverage (eCSC).
-RAAB data was instrumental in establishing a baseline for the targets (100% of eCSC data sources and 87% of eREC sources were from RAAB)
+- RAAB generates key data to track progress towards WHO global eye health targets: eREC and eCSC.
+RAAB data was instrumental in establishing a baseline for the targets (100% of eCSC data sources and 87% of eREC sources were from RAAB).
+RAAB is now being used to measure progress towards the targets

-Learn more about the impact of RAAB through our infographic.
+Learn more about the impact of RAAB by reading this infographic.

 RAAB7: the next generation of RAAB